Skip to content

 The window view turned from monotonous stretches of motorway to something more bucolic.
 Ah, Jones figured, we must be in the middle of nowhere.
 When the car stopped, his suspicions were confirmed.
 There was a petrol station garage, a garden centre and a small parish church.
 There was also a Toby Carvery — if you were willing to walk for 40 minutes.
 He never made the walk.
 His head wasn’t in the right place for a carvery.

-The church’s priest, a man who’d seen plenty in his eight decades alive, was nonetheless baffled to hear that the young trainee would need to use his quiet parish as a sylvan-safe-house for the next few months, as per the advice of Merseyside Police.
+The church’s priest, a man who’d seen plenty in his seven decades alive, was nonetheless baffled to hear that the young trainee would need to use his quiet parish as a sylvan-safe-house for the next few months, as per the advice of Merseyside Police.
 And that no one could know he was there.

 The priest had a dog, called Job.
 Over the next two months Jones and Job formed an alliance of convenience.
 Job needed to be walked.
 Jones needed some, any, way to kill the empty hours.
 If you know your Old Testament, you’ll know that God puts Job through the ringer.
 Rhys Jones did the same.
 With nothing to do for two months, they just walked — miles of walking through the tedium of Lancastrian landscapes, or to the petrol station garage at midnight for a packet of Haribo through the little hatch.